storj/edge/docs/gateway-mt.md

 Now you can start Gateway-MT with the `--cert-dir` and `--insecure-disable-tls=false` flags, which will configure the server to handle HTTPS traffic.

+You can change the interface and port the server listens on using `--server.address-tls`.

 Use the uplink CLI to register an access grant (replace `$ACCESS` with an access grant):

 ```